 Customers needing assistance setting a sprinkler control box are encouraged to contact a local lawn care professional.
 Residents are also strongly encouraged to install their own shut off valve to control sprinkler lines and asked not to operate the city valve as this is for emergency use only.

 The City of Nampa receives the majority of its irrigation water from canals and ditches supplied from mountain reservoirs like Arrow Rock, Lucky Peak and Anderson Ranch.
 Pumps draw water from the canals and ditches to provide pressurized service to customers.
 The length of the irrigation season is dependent on water in the reservoirs and canals.

-For more information on the irrigation season, irrigation assessment or wise water use please review the attached document or visit our website at www.cityofnampa.us/water.
+For more information on the irrigation season, irrigation assessment or water conservation tips, please visit http://www.cityofnampa.us/water.

 The majority of Nampa’s irrigation water comes in the canal system from Lucky Peak.
 The Pioneer Irrigation District and the Nampa Meridian Irrigation District manage most of the canals and ditches in Nampa.
 In some cases these irrigation districts are solely responsible for the infrastructure leading to a customer’s property.

 In many subdivisions the City of Nampa Waterworks Division is responsible for the pressurized irrigation pump station, water main line, and curb stop valves.

 The service line, which is between the curb stop and the sprinkler head, belongs to the property owner.
 The City will not repair a customer’s service line.

 Water is a valuable resource in our community, for this reason over watering violates City Code.